Skip to content

 Source code in datachain/func/aggregate.py

-def any_value(col: Union[str, Column]) -> Func:
+def any_value(col: AggColT) -> Func:

 """

-The ANY_VALUE function returns an arbitrary value from the specified column.
+The ANY_VALUE function returns an arbitrary value from the specified column

-as long as it comes from one of the rows in the group.
+returned, as long as it comes from one of the rows in the group.

 Args: